learn-co-curriculum/phase-0-pac-2-switch-statements/README.md

 statement's `case`s have been checked.
 However, it is different from an `else` in that **the only time it does _not_ run is if the engine hits a `break` in one of the `case` statements**.
-If you only want one code block in your `switch` statement to execute, it is safest to always include the `break` keyword.
+If you only want one code block in your `switch` statement to execute, you should always include the `break` keyword.

 ### `break`

 In the previous example, `break` is used to stop the `switch` statement from continuing to look at case statements once it finds a match.
-If we left out the `break` keyword, the "Grumpy" case would match and "dwarf" would be assigned to `characterType`.
-However, since we didn't break after that assignment, the code continues to execute and `characterType` winds up being reset to "minor character."
+If we left out the `break` keywords, the "Grumpy" case would match and "dwarf" would be assigned to `characterType`.
+However, since we didn't break after that assignment, the code would continue to execute and `characterType` would wind up being reset to "minor character."
 To keep that from happening, we use `break` to tell the JavaScript engine to stop executing the `switch` statement as soon as it finds a match.
 You will often see switch statements where `break` is used in every case as a way to ensure there is no unexpected behavior from multiple cases executing.

 **Advanced:** Sometimes we _want_ to potentially match multiple cases, and we will need to leave out `break` in order to do this.
 Let's revisit an example